The subtle statistics of the distance ladder: On the distance prior and selection effects: Case study I: CosmicFlows-4

-we infer $H_0 = 75.13 \pm 0.16~\kmsecMpc$, in agreement with~\citet{CF4} (who likewise neglect the inhomogeneous Malmquist bias that may have a non-negligible impact at such low redshift).
-Imposing instead $k=2$ (shifting the distance moduli according to Eq.~\ref{eq:simple_muhat} using the per-object $\sigma_m = \sigma_\mu$), we instead find $H_0 = 66.85 \pm 0.14~\kmsecMpc$.
+We thereby infer $H_0 = 75.13 \pm 0.16~\kmsecMpc$, in agreement with~\citet{CF4} (who likewise neglect the inhomogeneous Malmquist bias that may have a non-negligible impact at such low redshift).\footnote{The methodology is however different to that used in~\citet{CF4}.
+They compute for each galaxy $\log_{10} H_i = f_i c z_i/d_i$ (with $f$ given by Eq.~\ref{eqn:f}) and then report the mean and uncertainties from this set of values.
+We instead take all galaxies into account simultaneously in a global $H_0$ fit.} Imposing instead $k=2$ (shifting the distance moduli according to Eq.~\ref{eq:simple_muhat} using the per-object $\sigma_m = \sigma_\mu$), we instead find $H_0 = 66.85 \pm 0.14~\kmsecMpc$.
 This is a dramatic $\approx 55\sigma$ shift with respect to the $k = -1$ result.
-It reflects the relatively large uncertainties on the TFR distance moduli in CF4, ranging from 0.28 to 0.8 with a median value of 0.41, combined with the large sample size producing a very precise estimate of $H_0$. $\langle \sigma_\mu^{-2} \rangle$ is 5.45, so Eq.~\ref{eq:simple_deltaH0} predicts $\Delta \ln \hat{H}_0 = 0.12$, which translates to $\Delta \hat{H}_0 \approx 8~\kmsecMpc$, as measured.
+It reflects the relatively large uncertainties on the TFR distance moduli in CF4, ranging from 0.28 to 0.8 with a median value of 0.41, combined with the large sample size producing a very precise estimate of $H_0$. $\langle \sigma_\mu^{-2} \rangle$ is 5.45, so Eq.~\ref{eq:simple_deltaH0_varerr} predicts $\Delta \ln \hat{H}_0 = 0.12$, which translates to $\Delta \hat{H}_0 \approx 8~\kmsecMpc$, as measured.
 Similar results are obtained using any other subset of galaxy distances in CF4, the full set, or the group catalogue.

 This shift is illustrative only; we are not arguing that CF4 implies $H_0 = 66.85 \pm 0.14~\kmsecMpc$.
 This is mainly because this analysis neglects various important sources of systematic uncertainty, which according to~\citet{CF4} contribute $\approx 3~\kmsecMpc$ and hence dominate the overall error budget.
 Chief among these is the covariance between the distance parameters (due to uncertainties in the inferred scaling relation parameters), which are treated here as uncorrelated Gaussian measurements.
 A more rigorous reanalysis would go back to the raw observables and infer the full set of distances simultaneously with cosmological and nuisance parameters.
-It is also crucial to model selection effects arising from e.g. flux or redshift limits, as we discuss next.
+It is also critical to model selection effects arising from e.g. flux or redshift limits, as we discuss next.